mihai011/leafroot/README.md

     6. Implemented health check.
     7. TODO: Add Mongo and other NO-SQLs and Apache Kafka to app.
     8. TODO: Circle CI pipeline for fast deployment to AWS, ETA and Heroku.
-    9. TODO: Continue implement features of FAST-API to this project and exemplify them.
+    9. TODO: Add chat integration using socketio
-    10. TODO: Add chat integration using socketio
+    10. Implement healthcheck. (done)
-    11. TOOD: Implement healthcheck.
+    11. TODO: Implement stress test.
-    12. TODO: Implement stress test.
+    12. TODO: Mock mongo database for test

 ## Project environment set up (for vscode and docker users)